Malmesbury, South Africa: Road

-Malmesbury is also has at the centre of three regional routes including the R45 which passes through the town as “Loedolf Street” and “Piet Retief Street” from Paarl in the south-east to Vredenburg in the north-west, the R302 which passes through the town as its main street named “Voortrekker Road” from Durbanville in the south, and the R315 which passes through the town “Bokomo Street” from Darling in the north-west.
+Malmesbury is also has at the centre of three regional routes including the R45 which passes through the town as "Voortrekker Road", "Loedolf Street" and "Piet Retief Street" from Paarl (south-east) to Vredenburg (north-west), the R302 which passes through the town as "Voortrekker Road" from Durbanville (south), and the R315 which passes through the town as "Bokomo Street" from Darling (north-west).
+Voortrekker Road, designated as the R45 and R302 serves as Malmesbury's main street through the town.

 Coats of arms

 Municipality — Malmesbury was a municipality in its own right from 1860 to 2000.
 By 1931, the council had adopted an emblem depicting a plough in front of a sheaf of wheat, surrounded by a buckled strap inscribed Deo frumentoque vires.
 This device was depicted on a cigarette card issued in 1931.

 In 1963, the council assumed a coat of arms, designed by Cornelis Pama.
 It registered the arms with the Cape Provincial Administration in December 1963, had them formally granted by the provincial administrator on 8 July 1966 and registered them at the Bureau of Heraldry in September 1969.